abudzikowsk/Narodziny-Bohatera/README.md

 1. **Clone the Repository**: Use the following command to clone the repository to your local machine:

-2. **Open the Project**: Navigate to the project directory and open it in your preferred game development environment (Unity, Unreal Engine, etc.).
+2. **Open the Project**: Navigate to the project directory and open it in your preferred game development environment (I used Unity).

 3. **Explore the Prototype**: Familiarize yourself with the gameplay mechanics, controls, and visual elements present in the prototype.